 Winter hiking in Breckenridge might not be the first thought that comes to mind when one thinks of this magical town.
 With all of the snow that falls here, you might be thinking, “How is hiking even possible?”
-Snowshoeing is always an option (check out our recommendations for snowshoeing trails), but with the right gear and a good sense of which trails to choose, winter hiking can be a very enjoyable experience for people of all ages and fitness levels.
+Snowshoeing and cross-country skiing are always an option (check out our recommendations for easy snowshoeing trails), but with the right gear and a good sense of which trails to choose, winter hiking can be a very enjoyable experience for people of all ages and fitness levels.
 It’s also a great way to stretch those legs after a couple of long days on the slopes.

 Sallie Barber Mine: